 If the head is on the vehicle make absolutely sure that no swarf enters the ports or other internal areas of the engine.

 Fitting the throttle body kit

-Place the laser cut cambelt blanking plate in place on the square threaded boss on the side of the inlet manifold.
-Once in place, seal any gaps with silicone sealer.
 Using some Loctite on the bolts provided, fit the throttle bodies.
 Open up the throttles to look at the port position to get the best alignment.